Delaware River Watershed Fellowship 2021 At The John James Audubon Center @ Mill Grove

 Qualifications and Experience:

-– Must be people oriented, have a team-focused attitude, and the ability to professionally represent John James Audubon Center and the Alliance for Watershed Education to the public.
+– Must be people oriented, have a team-focused attitude, and the ability to professionally represent Audubon Mid-Atlantic and the network to the public.

-- Oral and written communication skills; superior interpersonal skills with a demonstrated commitment to cultural diversity also necessary.
+– Excellent oral and written communication skills; superior interpersonal skills with a demonstrated commitment to cultural diversity also necessary.

 – A positive attitude and good sense of humor, as well as comfort working independently as a leader and part of a team, when needed.

 – Ability to work in a dynamic fast-paced environment and juggle multiple, changing priorities; strong time and project management skills needed.
 Must be self-motivated and willing to work in a flexible, non-structured environment.

 – Occasional evening and weekend hours required.